vankeisb/react-tea-cup/doc/manual.md

 }
 ```

-> Of course this works only because you have immutable state...

 ## Mixing with Stateful Components

 TODO

 ## Utilities

-tea-cup includes a few useful stuff that we miss from Elm, such as Maybes, Decoders, etc.
+tea-cup relies on a few useful stuff that we used to have in Elm, such as `Maybe`, `Decoder`, etc. They are provided by the `tea-cup-core` package.

 ### Maybe

 A `Maybe` is either "just something", or "nothing" !
 The concept is also known as an "Optional"
 in other languages.

-It serves as a good replacement for optionals (`?`) in TS, which are not very functional and practical.

 ```typescript jsx
 // TS optionals